 Load data using Petastorm

 Petastorm is an open source data access library.
-This library enables single-node or distributed training and evaluation of deep learning models directly from datasets in Apache Parquet format and datasets that are already loaded as Apache Spark DataFrames.
+It enables single-node or distributed training and evaluation of deep learning models directly from datasets in Apache Parquet format and datasets that are already loaded as Apache Spark DataFrames.
 Petastorm supports popular Python-based machine learning (ML) frameworks such as TensorFlow, PyTorch, and PySpark.
-For more information about Petastorm, see the Petastorm GitHub page and Petastorm API documentation.
+For more information about Petastorm, see the Petastorm API documentation.

 Load data from Spark DataFrames using Petastorm